brimmann/powerk-vitepress/wad/labs/l7-prev-a283du22uqqAdk.md

 **Instructions:**

-- Write your answers in a JavaScript file or an online code editor.
+- Write your explainations in the code as a block comment `*/ <your explationations> /*.
 - Test each task to ensure your functions work as expected.
 - Provide explanations for Task 4 to demonstrate your understanding of hoisting.